kensoh/Biohacking/README.md

 I'm not new to the idea that the food and nutrition we eat impact our well-being and performance.
 However, this was the first time I could deeply relate to someone sharing his experience on the topic.
 That's because despite having a very successful career in digital technologies, I'm a [seasoned player in the financial markets](https://www.linkedin.com/posts/kensoh_pleased-to-share-a-significant-milestone-activity-7291616831981694978-kQHZ).

 Being a retail investor and trader for 18 years, I see the financial markets as an ultra-competitive field.
 Just like professional sports.
 To win, an investor or trader will need to optimise every thing they can.
-Once we step into the market, we are competing with the best in the world - the hedge funds, the investment banks, the full-time traders etc. When 2 equally experienced traders meet in the market and one has slightly lesser mental clarity or some unresolved emotional baggage, that trader will lose.
-It's almost that simple.
+Once we step into the market, we are competing with the best in the world - hedge funds, investment banks, full-time traders etc.

 Novak's book showed a real example of how a tennis pro's performance could be optimised outside of the courts and gym.
 His success story in an ultra-competitive field gave me the push I needed to take this seriously.